JamesKirk11/Tiberius/docs/source/index.rst

 Reference / citing Tiberius
 ---------------------------

-If you wish to just cite the use of ``Eureka!`` in published work, please use the following citation to the `JOSS paper <https://joss.theoj.org/papers/10.21105/joss.04503>`_.
+If you use ``Tiberius`` in published work, please cite the following papers.

 .. code-block::